DIAL-RPI/Spectral-Adversarial-Data-Augmentation/README.md

 ./AAAIcodeSubmissoin__SADA/sada.py
 ```

-Attack settings for all datasets:
+Augmentation settings for all datasets:

 - `--epsilon` iteration of the checkpoint to load. #Default: 0.2
 - `--step_size` step size of the adversarial attack on the amplitude spectrum. #Default: 0.08